mister-abdurahman/node-documentation/note.md

 We use MVC (most popular), one of the majo use of MVC is to separate business logic from application logic.
 Keep application logic in controllers and keep business logic in model.

+# Creating document:

+use model.create and when using async/await use trycatch block too.